Kings Island is closed for the 2020 Season. See you in 2021! Learn More.

-A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
-However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.
+A limited supply of wheelchairs, water wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
+However, since wheelchairs and ECVs are rented on a first-come, first-served basis, we urge guests to bring their own wheelchair.

 Special Access Entrances

 Kings Island’s Ride Admission Policy and Special Access Entrances are designed to help you safely experience our facilities.
 Rides with Special Access designations will make boarding easier.
 If you require the use of a Special Access Entrance to enter a ride, please visit Guest Services to obtain a Ride Admission Slip.

 Assistive listening systems utilize a lightweight wireless device that receives a signal from transmitters at certain locations in order to amplify sound.
 These are recommended for guests with mild to moderate hearing loss.
 This system is located in the following Live Entertainment venues: Kings Island Theater, International Showplace, Festhaus, and the PEANUTS Playhouse.
 Please ask one of our house ushers to assist in obtaining a device.